-Floating Filters are an additional row under the column headers where the user will be able to see and optionally edit the filters associated to each column.
+Floating Filters are an additional row under the column headers where the user will be able to see and optionally edit the filters associated with each column.

-Floating filters are activated by setting grid property
+Floating filters are activated by setting the property

-Floating filters depend on and coordinate with the main column filters.
-They do not contain their own state, rather they display the state of the main filter and if editable they set state on the main filter.
+Floating filters depend on and co-ordinate with the main column filters.
+They do not have their own state, but rather display the state of the main filter and set state on the main filter if they are editable.
 For this reason, there is no API for getting or setting state of the floating filters.

 Every floating filter takes a parameter to show/hide automatically a button that will open the main filter.

 To see how floating filters work see Floating Filter Components.